rubendleon/Demo-ContosoExpenseReporting/Demo.md

 	>
 	>Great, we are done!
 We can see in the portal that our VM is being provisioned.

-1. At this point, you may switch over to an already provisioned virtual machine that has been configured with an endpoint for SQL Server Management and that has the corresponding port (1433) opened in its firewall, as well as having an additional SQL Server login which you can use to connect remotely.
-Otherwise, follow these steps to complete the required configuration.
+1. For expediency, you may switch over to an already provisioned virtual machine that has been configured with an endpoint for SQL Server Management and that has the corresponding port (1433) opened in its firewall, as well as having an additional SQL Server login which you can use to connect remotely.
+Otherwise, you will need to complete the following steps to configure the VM.

 1. In the **Windows Azure Portal**, select the VM you created previously.
 1. Click  the **ENDPOINTS link.**